microshare/microshare.github.io/docs/2/technical/api/simple-requests.md

 ## 4. From a postman call to a piece of code
 ---------------------------------------

-So we have a list of 7 fairly simple API requests available in this Postman Collection.
+We have a list of 7 fairly simple API requests available in this Postman Collection.
 You can find the information and parameters of each of them in the API Collection file.

 ##### > [API Collection](../api-collection)